JohanSK29/IMDBrainrot/README.md

 # IMDBrainrot

 This project is a moviedatabase with movies that does not make any sense.
 You can create a user with a login, and you can search up movies from our database consisting of 10000 movies!!
-Each movie has several attributes which describes them, and you can search these movies up.
+Each movie has several attributes which describes them, and you can then filter movies and find the movies which you want to see.

 For this project we have used the skeleton of the provided Green Groceries example, and we have modified it such that it fit the requirments of our own project.